1. Sustainability TOP

 • Encourage all eligible employees to take childcare leave and vacations to experience balancing professional and family life during the childcare period.

-Promoting the Role of Post-retirement Employees
+Promoting the Role of Post-Retirement Employees

 Employment of Non-Japanese Personnel